core-wg/comi/draft-ietf-core-comi.md

 ### Full datastore examples {#datastore-example}

-The example uses the interface list and the clock container from {{interfaces}}.
+The example uses the interface list from module ietf-interfaces [RFC7223] and the clock container from module ietf-system [RFC7317].
-Assume that the datastore contains two modules ietf-system (SID 1700) and ietf-interfaces (SID 1500); they contain the 'interface' list (SID 1533) with one instance and the 'clock' container (SID 1721).
+We assume that the datastore contains two modules ietf-system (SID 1700) and ietf-interfaces (SID 1500); they contain the 'interface' list (SID 1533) with one instance and the 'clock' container (SID 1721).
 After invocation of GET, a CBOR map with data nodes from these two modules is returned: